Words on ammo in CEO shooting echo common phrase on insurer tactics: Delay, deny, defend

 In the U.S. health care system, patients get coverage through a mix of private insurers such as UnitedHealthcare and government-funded programs such as Medicaid and Medicare.
 That can prove particularly frustrating for doctors and patients because coverage often varies by insurer.

-Polls reflect those frustrations with the U.S. health care system in general and insurance companies in particular.
+Polls reflect those frustrations with the health care system in general and insurance companies in particular.

 About two-thirds of Americans said health insurance companies deserve “a lot of blame” for high health care costs, according to a KFF poll conducted in February.